 No, not all varicosities are able to be treated.
 If you have large bulging varicose veins, then this is not the treatment for you.
 You should see a vein specialist to evaluate you for a different procedure, as you may need a more intensive procedure.
 Once that is completed, then I can certainly treat smaller vessels that linger.

-Once I have these spider veins treated, will I need to have it done again?
+Once I have these spider veins treated, will I need to have sclerotherapy done again?

 Sclerotherapy does not prevent the development of new spider veins or varicose veins from developing.
 This is common to recur as we age.
 Many individuals will come in after having initial treatments done for a quick touch-up on a yearly basis.

-More information can be found on our Blog
+More information about sclerotherapy and other aesthetic treatments can be found on our Blog